MysteryBlokHed/databind/docs/getting_started.rst

 See Examples
 ------------

-If you want to see some examples of language features, go to the :ref:`Examples`.
+If you want to see some examples of language features, go to the :ref:`examples:Examples`.
 Otherwise, you may continue to the next page.